 The key difference between legal transcription and general transcription is the specialized knowledge and terminology required for legal transcription, whereas general transcription typically doesn’t require specific domain expertise.

-The same goes for market research recordings, focus groups, radio shows, etc. Speaking of which—
+The same applies to market research recordings, focus groups, radio shows, and other similar activities.
+Speaking of which:

 Types of Audio And Video Content For Different Transcription Work